Myanmar: Lethal Force Used Against Protesters

 On February 8, military authorities imposed a curfew and overly broad restrictions on gatherings in 36 townships, effectively making all peaceful assemblies unlawful, in violation of international law.
 Despite the restrictions, on February 8 and 9, hundreds of thousands of people demonstrated in largely peaceful protests across the country to call for the military to relinquish power and return it to the elected government.
 In response, the police used teargas, water cannons, rubber bullets, and live ammunition.

-“Myanmar police shooting at a woman demonstrator whose back was turned is unconscionable as well as unlawful,” said Richard Weir, crisis and conflict researcher.
+“Myanmar police shooting at a woman demonstrator whose back was turned is unconscionable as well as unlawful,” said Richard Weir, crisis and conflict researcher at Human Rights Watch.
 “The police need to stop responding to peaceful protests by firing off guns and immediately investigate alleged wrongful use of force.
 Myanmar’s military junta should rescind its draconian orders on protests and end its crackdown.”

 Human Rights Watch spoke to a doctor and reviewed and verified four photographs and two videos posted on Facebook of a demonstration on the afternoon of February 9 in Naypyidaw.
 One 84-second video shows a group of demonstrators under a green awning approximately 12 meters from a police vehicle mounted with water cannons.
 Several demonstrators can be seen throwing debris toward the police and the police vehicle nearby.
 The police vehicle then fires a stream of water at the protesters under and near the awning.